WingTillDie/CxxPrintf/README.md

 # CxxPrintf
-C++ printf implemented using vasprintf
+C++ printf for std::cout implemented using vasprintf